jmduke/arcana.computer/writing/_miscellany/this-site.md

 But it is popular — it is very rare to find yourself to be the first person to try and do something with Jekyll, which is a very large advantage unless you want to reimplement Atom generation for the thrill of it.
 The open source ecosystem for Jekyll is, while not as large as you might hope, probably as large as you need.
 And its popularity means that it plays nicely with things like [Github Pages]() and [Netlify]() for deployments.

+### Special sauce

+Most of my usage of Jekyll is fairly boring: boring is good!
+I do a handful of weird things to try and make the site sparkle, though:

+- [I use a JavaScript oneliner]() to better compress the timeline elements in [catalog pages].

 ## Netlify

 Netlify is a platform for deploying and extending static sites like this one.